-For years, I blithely went through life thinking that “less” and “fewer” meant the same thing.
+For years, I meandered blithely through life thinking that “less” and “fewer” meant the same thing.
 For the sake of convenience, I used “less” for everything…less cars, less people, less things to do…

 Now?
 I shudder at the thought.